 Our Ultra Gentle Cleanser is pH-balanced, dermatologically tested and free of Parabens, Phenoxyethanol, soap and a whole lot of other ingredients we can’t list here.

-After we nailed the base (if we do say so ourselves), we added in some Ceramides.
-Ceramides are an amazing ingredient and a key component of the skin that Eczema or Dermatitis sufferers lack.
+We added in Ceramides which are a key component of the skin that Eczema or Dermatitis sufferers lack.
 The function of Ceramides is to retain moisture within the skin and act as the building blocks for a healthy protective barrier.
-Without Ceramides, the barrier function weakens, and a compromised barrier means vital moisture can escape and external irritants, pollutants, and allergens can get in.

-This Ultra Gentle Cleanser was specifically designed for eczema-prone, hypersensitive or fragile skin, but because of its extremely gentle nature, it’s suitable for every skin type and every age, no exceptions.
+This Ultra Gentle Cleanser was specifically designed hypersensitive or fragile skin, but because of its extremely gentle nature, it’s suitable for every skin type and every age.
+It cleans without stripping the skin’s natural protection.
 And not only is it one of the most skin-friendly cleansers on the market it is one of the most environmentally friendly too.
-Through its unique fermentation process of sugar cane/grain, low energy consumption for manufacturing and bio-degradable ingredients.

 *Source: Irritant and Sensitizing Potential of Eight Surfactants Commonly Used in Skin Cleansers: An Evaluation of 105 Patients, Monica Corazza, Dermatitis, Vol 21, No 5 2010: pp 262–268

 - I just wanted to say that after a week of using your new Ultra Gentle Cleanser my skin feels more hydrated than it ever has for 10 years.
 Thank you and keep up the great work! – Jennifer